Ottitsch/em-dash-display/README.md

-# InfoVis UE - Exercise 2: Linked View with d3
+# em-dash-display

 Scaffold for building multiple coordinated views using d3 with a Python backend using Flask.

-## Project setup using PyCharm:

-1. Create new PyCharm project from this folder
+## Setup Project:

-2. Creating Virtual Environment:
+1. Creating Virtual Environment:
 Ctrl+Alt+S to open Settings
 --> Project
 --> Project Interpreter